Convert Devices to Passphrase-Based Encryption

 5. Click Edit Customer

-6. On the General tab, scroll down and enable the Automatic Deployment option (if it is disabled)
+6. On the General tab, scroll down and enable the Automatic Deployment option if it is disabled.
+If this is already enabled, skip to step #8

 7. Click Save

-8. Copy the Customer UID for later use as the -partner-uid parameter
+8. Take a copy of the Customer UID for later use as the -partner-uid parameter

-You can re-use the UID for any number of devices belonging to the customer.
+You can re-use the UID for any number of devices belonging to this customer.

 Step 2.
 Perform conversion on each device